scraggo/scraggo.github.io/_posts/2019-07-02-prepare-for-initial-screens.md

 If you meet the baseline level of technical fit, the below values are a mix of soft and technical values for a company:

-CULTURE FIT

-High value is placed on the candidate's background, personality, style, and/or traits that make them part of a unified team.
+- **Culture fit**: High value is placed on the candidate's background, personality, style, and/or traits that make them part of a unified team.

-EXPERIENCE

-High value is placed on a candidate having started and finished many large projects.
+- **Experience**: High value is placed on a candidate having started and finished many large projects.
 They could do this alone or lead a team.
 A high level of confidence is required and the company is usually seeking a senior-level engineer.

-GENERAL KNOWLEDGE

-High value is placed on the candidate being able to "see the big picture."
+- **General knowledge**: High value is placed on the candidate being able to "see the big picture."
 They aren't stuck in a single mindset, language, or framework.
 They are very enthusiastic about learning and can do so quickly.

-SPECIFIC KNOWLEDGE

-High value is placed on the candidate being experts in specific tools, methodologies, languages, or frameworks.
+- **Specific knowledge**: High value is placed on the candidate being experts in specific tools, methodologies, languages, or frameworks.

-PAY

-High value is placed on a candidate being willing to accept a definite maximum salary.
+- **Pay**: High value is placed on a candidate being willing to accept a definite maximum salary.

-CLIENT INTERACTION

-High value is placed on a candidate being cool with working with clients, traveling, or other non-coding duties.
+- **Client interaction**: High value is placed on a candidate being cool with working with clients, traveling, or other non-coding duties.

 ## Some of my phone screen experiences